 This is a good practice anyway considering how sensitive babies’ skin is.
 Try to go for products that contain no potentially harmful man-made chemicals and are made from natural ingredients.
-You could check sites like the FDA website.
+You could check sites like the Women's Environmental Network.

 You could even try to clean the air in your house by keeping houseplants.
 Plants like peace lilies, spider plants and garden mums (yes, they are plants) can improve the air quality of your house.
-They do this by removing chemicals like formaldehyde from the air (NASA, 1989).
+They do this by removing chemicals like formaldehyde from the air (Zu et al, 2011).

 Use green cleaning products for the many spills

 When you have kids, you go through a lot of cleaning products – especially when they start eating.
 Oh the mess… So it’s a great idea to either switch to greener cleaning brands or to homemade cleaners.
-You could make up a batch of homemade cleaner using ingredients like vinegar, lemon juice and baking soda (Parents, 2010).
+You could make up a batch of homemade cleaner using ingredients like vinegar, lemon juice and baking soda.

 Turn growing your own veggies into a family hobby

 Ditch supermarket packaging and transport costs and dig a little veggie patch, or get yourself on the list for an allotment.
-Turn growing fruit and vegetables into a family hobby and you’re winning all round (Female First, 2012).
+Turn growing fruit and vegetables into a family hobby and you’re winning all round.